armadillica/flamenco/README.md

 - When a certain percentage of a job's tasks have failed, cancel the remaining tasks and only then mark the job as failed.
 - Handle parent relations between tasks (scheduling, canceling, failing etc.)

+## Assumptions

+- Each render job has its own output directory.
+If not, jobs may overwrite or delete each other's files.